harlev/charmr/README.md

   --alias ALIAS, -a ALIAS
-                        Conversion alias, for reuse --view_code_only, -v  View code without running
+                        Conversion alias, for reuse --view_code_only, -v  View code without running --gpt_4, -4           Use GPT-4
+  --include_input_rows INCLUDE_INPUT_ROWS, -r INCLUDE_INPUT_ROWS
+                        Include N input rows in prompt

   ```

-* define `--input_file`, `--output_file` and `--conversion` for basic functionality.
+* Define `--input_file`, `--output_file` and `--conversion` for basic functionality.
+* Can also use stdin and/or stdout instead of defining in/out path.
-* adding an `--alias` will save the conversion in a `.charmr` file.
+* Adding an `--alias` will save the conversion in a `.charmr` file.
-* then you can specify `--alias` without providing `--conversion` to repeat the same conversion.
+* Then you can specify `--alias` without providing `--conversion` to repeat the same conversion.
-* define `--view_code_only` will only print out the code without running it.
+* Define `--view_code_only` will only print out the code without running it.
 Use this to review generated code for safety.
 Specifying `--alias` will save it to be reused.
+* Use `--gpt_4` to use GPT-4 to generate code.
+Default is `gpt-3.5-turbo`
+* Specify `include_input_rows` with number of rows to include in prompt.
+This can improve code generation.

-e.g. `charmr -i input.csv -o output.json -c "convert csv to json" `
+e.g. `charmr -i input.csv -o output.json -c "convert csv to json"`
+OR   `charmr -c "convert csv to json" < input.csv > output.json`

 ### Examples
 #### Basic conversion